AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-exclude-master-video-from-avs.md

 >[!IMPORTANT]
 >
->Adobe is ending support for the `ExcludeMasterVideoFromAVS` parameter September 2022.
+>Adobe is ending support for the `ExcludeMasterVideoFromAVS` parameter September 1, 2022.
+See also [Deprecated calls](/help/aem-ips-api/c-deprecated-calls.md).

 Excludes the primary video from the adaptive video set.